-The production Infrastructure satisfactorily met the PY2 targets of the SA1 project metrics: the number of RCs integrated, number of job slots offered, EGI monthly reliability, usage, MPI support, number of HUC and non-HUC VOs and HPC resources).
-The Desktop Grid integration is being piloted in Hungary and is currently being finalised.
+The Resource Infrastructure status satisfactorily met the infrastructure targets defined for the first year of EGI-InSPIRE (number of RCs integrated with -1.21% deviation, number of job slots offered, EGI monthly reliability, usage, MPI support, number of HUC and non-HUC VOs and HPC resources).
+The Desktop Grid integration is being piloted in Hungary and is currently under finalization.

-• Objective 1 (O1): The continued operation and expansion of today's production Infrastructure.
+Objective 1 (O1): The continued operation and expansion of today's production Infrastructure.

 This objective was successfully met by completing the transition process started in PY1 that evolved the EGEE federated Operations Centre into independent NGIs.
-Two new Resource infrastructure Provider MoUs were signed with the South African Grid Initiative and the Ukrainian National Grid (the MoUs signed are three in total from the beginning of EGI-InSPIRE27); expansion in these regions is expected in PY3.
+Two new Resource infrastructure Provider MoUs were signed with the South African Grid Initiative and the Ukrainian National Grid; expansion in these regions is expected in PY3.
 Moldova became operational in March 2012, and a grid infrastructure is emerging in Azerbaijan.
 In PQ2 the number of production RCs increased to 352.
 The installed capacity and Resource Centres grew considerably to comprise 270,800 logical cores (+30.7% yearly increase), 2.96 Million HEP-SPEC 06 (+49.5%), 139 PB of disk space (+31.4%) and 134.3 PB of tape (+50%).
 During PY3 expansion will be mainly driven by the integration of new providers and will depend on the capability of integrating new software platforms.
 The average EGI Availability and Reliability from May 2011 to March 2012 are 94.50% and 95.42% respectively.
 PY2 yearly EGI averaged Availability increased by +1.8%, and Reliability by 1.5%.
 A support action was launched in PQ6 in collaboration with the Greek JRU to technically support several infrastructures requiring consolidation.
-Oversight of RC availability and reliability is being automated [MS418] and the monitoring framework is being progressively enhanced [D7.2].
-Both activities contribute to increase efficiency of operations and reduce operation costs.

-• Objective 2 (O2): The continued support of researchers within Europe and their international collaborators that are using the current production infrastructure.
+Objective 2 (O2): The continued support of researchers within Europe and their international collaborators that are using the current production infrastructure.